ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.deconz/README.md

 You must first link to deConz.
-1.  a) For that find first the IP address by pressing "Find deConz" button.
-It is only enabled if no IP address entered.
+1.  a) Enter ip address for deConz
-    b) If "Find deConz" will not find your deConz installation you have to enter the ip address.
+    b) Enter port if you have changed it, otherwise leave it empty.
-2. After IP address is found the USER must be created.
-For that press the "Create User" button and then press "Link" button on HUE bridge.
-"Create User" button is only enabled if no USER entered
+2. After IP address and port is entered and saved hit "Create API Key" Button.
+Now you can enter the credentials for deConz or go to Phoscon APP and register ioBroker as third party APP.

 ## Notice